astrealRBLX/RoUI3/README.md

 <!-- You can install the latest stable release of RoUI3 directly from the Roblox marketplace [here](#).
 Alternatively, you can compile the source yourself using [roblox-ts](https://roblox-ts.com/) for the most recent and experimental version. -->

+## Using the RoUI3 Animation Module

+To learn more about how to use the module to play your animations check out [the RoUI3 wiki](https://github.com/astrealRBLX/RoUI3/wiki/Using-the-RoUI3-Module).

 ## Roadmap

 This is RoUI3's roadmap for every major and minor release and beyond!